12 Benefits of Project Management Adoption

 #1 Meeting project objectives as part of the project management adoption strategy

-One of the benefits of project management practice in project execution is that it will assist the organisation in achieving its objectives.
-This will allow the organisation to analyse its projects and know what it takes to achieve the project objectives.
-It will also help them to identify some of the risks that may jeopardise the project before the project starts.
+One of the benefits of project management practice in project execution is that it will assist the organization in achieving its objectives.
+This will allow the organization to analyze its projects and know what it takes to achieve the project objectives.
+It will also help them to identify some of the risks that may jeopardize the project before the project starts.

 #2 Satisfy stakeholders

 Most at times, when the expectations of stakeholders regarding a project are not well managed, it will lead to a situation where the Project Manager is not able to meet the need of the project stakeholders.
 It is expected that the PM will interview all stakeholders and know what their expectation is for the project.
 He now has to work on how those deliverables will be delivered.
 This will create delightful stakeholders at the end of the project.

 #3 More Predictability as part of project management adoption strategy

 Also, Project Management adoption makes projects to be more predictable.
 That means if you follow the same process, you are likely to get the same result.
 This makes projects that are being executed all over the world to be more predictable.